tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 #### Secondary line fields

-- `terms`: TO DO
+- `terms`: the line terms as agreed with your supplier
+- `terms.contractNumber`: the agreed framework contract number
+- `terms.contractPosition`: the related position within the framework contract
-- `projectNumber`:  TO DO
+- `projectNumber`: Your project number reference
-- `productionNumber`:  TO DO
+- `productionNumber`:  Your production number reference
-- `salesOrderNumber`:  TO DO
+- `salesOrderNumber`:  Your sales order reference (not be confused with the supplier sales order number)
 - `properties`: are key-value based custom fields.
 You can use as many as needed, but too many will clutter the portal.
 Use `\n` for line breaks.
 - `notes`: are simple custom fields.You can use as many as needed, but too many will clutter the portal.
 Use `\n` for line breaks.
+- `documents`: contain meta data and link of attached documents.
+See [Attach a document to a line](order/buyer/attach-document.md)

 #### New order meta data

-- `erpIssueDateTime`: Date and time the order was originally issued in your ERP system. `DateTime` has any ISO 8601 date/time (UTC or with time zone) format, such as `yyyy-MM-ddThh:mm:ssZ` and `yyyy-MM-ddThh:mm:ss+01:00`.
-When using a time zone it changes during daylight saving.
+- `erpIssueDateTime`: Date and time the order was originally issued in your ERP system. `DateTime` has ISO 8601 local date/time format `yyyy-MM-ddThh:mm:ss`
-- `erpIssuedBy`: the user name as known in your ERP system which issued this order
+- `erpIssuedBy`: the user name as known in your ERP system who issued this order

 ## Send an updated order to Tradecloud